Click here to return to Dr. Curtis's home page.

 Summary of Due Dates

-Proposed Drafts of Research Paper due on 11-20
+Proposed Drafts of Term Paper due on 11-20

-Final Drafts of Research Paper due on 12-11
+Final version of Research Paper due on 12-8

-Final Take Home Project due on Friday.
-12-14, at 2:00 pm, in my office.
+Final Take Home Exam due on Thursday, 12-10, at 4:30 pm.
 No late essays will be accepted!

-Every student in the class is expected to write a research paper on the following topic:
+Every student in the class is expected to write a thoughtful paper on the following topic:

-Make sure that you fully document your sources, using the American Political Science Association citation format.
-The political science reference room (BR 490) has a copy of the most recently revised American Political Science Association Style Manual.
-The citations listed above follow the format specified by the APSA.
+You are required to use the American Political Science Association citation format.
+I have posted a pdf file of the 2006 version of the American Political Science Association Style Manual under resources in Sakai.
 Failure to faithfully follow the appropriate citation format will result in a one letter grade deduction.

 I am not an English professor; however, obvious errors of grammar or usage will result in a deduction from your grade Obvious errors include, among others, misspelled words, subject-verb disagreement, sentence fragments or run-on sentences, misuse of homophones, failure to use the apostrophe to signify the possessive, ending of sentences with a preposition, failure to use proper punctuation (e.g., failure to place a question mark at the end of an interrogatory sentence, or failure to properly use quotation marks), and use of the four letters "A," "L," "O," and "T" taken together as a word.
 Because anyone may overlook a typographical error or two, the first three errors do not count.
 I do this because, in the real world, such errors do reduce the value of your work.
 Please take the time to edit your work and use a spell check.